-Monica Biagioli is a Senior Lecturer in the Design School and a Lead Tutor on the BA (Hons) Graphic and Media Design course at London College of Communication.
-She is also Acting Course Leader for MA Service Experience Design and Innovation.
+Monica Biagioli is a Senior Lecturer in the Design School and a Subject Lead on the BA (Hons) Graphic and Media Design course at London College of Communication.

-Monica has an MA in Fine Art from Goldsmiths, studied Graphic Design and Printmaking at Massachusetts College of Art, and International Relations at Brown University.
+Monica is Fellow of the Royal Geographical Society, member of the Design Research Society and member of the International Association of Art Critics.
+She has an MA in Fine Art from Goldsmiths, studied Graphic Design and Printmaking at Massachusetts College of Art, and International Relations at Brown University.

 Through a funnel of activities involving projects and writing, Monica explores the links between cultural artefacts and the value attached to them.
 Embedded in that is an understanding that context plays a fundamental role in assigning cultural value.

 The approach is guided by a belief that design and the arts matter beyond their economic worth to play a role that is critical for societal wellbeing.
 Monica is currently working on research projects focusing on qualitative forms of research and analysis.